Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding: Evaluating LLMs’ Understanding of the Technology Domain

 \section{Evaluating LLMs’ Understanding of the Technology Domain}

-We now describe how we operationalize the pairwise differentiation task.
-We begin by sampling pairs of patents that are difficult to distinguish, identified by embedding all patent abstracts using PATCER \citep{ghosh2024paecter}, a contrastive learning model trained on patent citation relationships.
-For each patent, we select its most similar—but non-identical—counterpart based on cosine similarity in the embedding space.
-These pairs are then presented to the LLM, which is asked whether the two abstracts describe the same invention.\footnote{See Appendix \ref{ap6} for full prompts.} For each prompt, the model returns two outputs: a binary label indicating “yes” (1) or “no” (0), and a confidence score on a scale from 0 to 10.
+Hard-to-distinguish patent pairs (two patents show high text similarity but with different granted IDs) are presented to the LLM, which is asked whether the two texts describe the same invention.\footnote{See Appendix \ref{ap6} for full prompts.} For each prompt, the model returns two outputs: a binary label indicating “yes” (1) or “no” (0), and a confidence score on a scale from 0 to 10.
+Note that the expert-evaluated ground truth is always "they are different patents".

-To construct our main measure of understanding, we aggregate predictions using a confidence-weighted voting scheme applied over three independent generations of the same prompt.
+To construct our main measure of understanding, we aggregate LLM's output using a confidence-weighted voting scheme applied over three independent generations of the same prompt.
 If the total confidence associated with label “1” exceeds that of label “0,” the final label is set to 1; otherwise, it is 0.
-This aggregation method has been shown to represent the model's actual certainty, accelerate convergence toward the model’s stable judgment, and improve self-consistency relative to simple majority voting \citep{geng2023survey}.
+This aggregation method has been shown to represent the model's actual certainty, accelerate convergence toward the model’s stable judgment, and improve self-consistency relative to simple majority voting \citep{geng2023survey, taubenfeld2025confidence}.
 In addition to providing more reliable final decisions, confidence scores offer a fine-grained signal that helps distinguish between borderline and clear-cut cases.
 This is particularly important in our setting, where many patent pairs are deceptively similar—confidence levels can help identify when the model is genuinely uncertain \citep{geng2023survey}.
-Alongside final labels, we also track changes in confidence and measure self-consistency, defined as the proportion of times all three responses yield the same answer.
-Lower consistency indicates greater uncertainty in model reasoning.
+The result of confidence-weighted voting correlates with majority voting without any confidence signals, and the correlation is 0.95.
+High confidence also well correlates with high judge accuracy, with a correlation of 0.92.
+Results using the majority voting can be found in Appendix \ref{ap8}.
+We also track changes in confidence.
+Throughout the experiments we use 5000 randomly sampled pairs to approximate the result on the full dataset as they are statistically sufficient.
+We find results on 1000, 5000, and 10000 randomly sampled pairs show a high correlation of over 0.98.